Outcomes and impact

 The Secretariat's assessment is that Requirement 5.1 is fully met.
 Mozambique was assessed as having made satisfactory progress on this requirement in its previous Validation.

 The objective of this requirement is to ensure the traceability of extractive revenues to the national budget and ensure the same level of transparency and accountability for extractive revenues that are not recorded in the national budget.
 The Secretariat’s assessment is that the objective has been fulfilled.

 All extractive revenues continue to be recorded in the national budget, apart from minor training fees collected by INP from oil and gas companies and managed by INP.
 These are disclosed in the EITI Report and classified as mandatory social expenditures.

 5.3 Revenue management and expenditures

-The Secretariat’s assessment is that Requirement 5.3 is fully met, but not yet exceeded given that some encouraged aspects of this requirement remain to be addressed.
+The Secretariat's assessment is that Requirement 5.3 remains not assessed, given that several encouraged aspects of this requirement remain to be addressed.

 4.6 Subnational payments